GoSuda

 OnceFunc

-OnceFunc simply ensures that a specific function is executed only once throughout the entire execution.
+OnceFunc ensures that the specified function is executed precisely once across the entire application's lifetime.

 1package main